uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-return-crystallisation.html.md

 <a href="figures/losses-api-diagram.svg" target="blank">Open the Losses diagram in a new tab</a>.

-Vendors can use the [brought forward losses](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-losses-api/1.0) endpoint to enable customers to submit the brought forward loss to HMRC.
+Vendors can use the [create a brought forward losses](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-losses-api/1.0#brought-forward-losses_create-a-brought-forward-loss_post_accordion) endpoint to enable customers to submit the brought forward loss to HMRC.

 When the loss detail has been submitted, or if a loss arises for a tax year following sign up to Making Tax Digital, a claim will need to be made to either: